16811A0513/serverless/Step-1:-Hello-World.md

 * ?
 What javascript framework are you using angular
 * ?
 Source Directory Path:  frontend/src
 * ?
 Distribution Directory Path: frontend/dist/frontend
 * ?
-Build Command:  cd frontend && ng build
+Build Command: ng build
 * ?
-Start Command: cd frontend && ng serve --o
+Start Command: ng serve --o

 ## Setup Hosting
 Now setup Hosting on AWS.
 Amplify will orchestrate to setup S3 with CloudFormation.

 `amplify hosting add`

 Follow prompts to finish the activity.
-Choose 'PROD' option instead of 'DEV' option.
+Choose 'DEV' option instead of 'PROD' option.
 Leave the rest to defaults.

 ## Publish the application
 Its not go live time!
 Let's publish it

+`cd frontend`

 `amplify publish`